RED CAN

 Work for you to improve access to trusted services

-Our ValuesFind local charities with decades experience.
+Our ValuesFind local charities with decades of experience.

 Search NowOffer face to face support in your area.
 Get Support

-We’re celebrating the power of community and the vital role family, friends, and other support networks play in helping someone feel supported, understood, and never alone on their journey from seeking help, undergoing treatment and beyond.
+We celebrated the power of community and the vital role family, friends, and other support networks play in helping someone feel supported, understood, and never alone on their journey from seeking help, undergoing treatment and beyond.

-We'll be talking about different types of community, the role of online communities and highlighting the importance of good wellbeing for everyone.
+We and our partners talked about different types of community, the role of online communities and highlighting the importance of good wellbeing for everyone.

 Download the resource pack